Skip to main content

 • Need two lines (best per-line value)

-• Only need one line (T-Mobile is cheaper)
+• Only need one line (T-Mobile is meaningfully cheaper)

 • Want the lowest possible monthly bill

-• Want AARP benefits (Consumer Cellular has the AARP partnership)
+• Want AARP benefits (Consumer Cellular has the partnership)

-• Are in an urban area where all carriers have similar coverage
+• Are in a city where all carriers cover well

-How to sign up for Verizon\'s 55+ plan
+How to sign up for Verizon Unlimited 55+

 1